I am going to write three words and then I am going to guess your reaction(s).

 - Mastering the Rockefeller Habits, by Verne Harnish

 - Get a Grip, by Gino Wickman and Mike Paton

-If you are looking for a place to start with creating a strategic plan for your business, I recommend becoming a student of these teachers first.
-They will lead you to a whole new world of applicable tools for your journey.
+If you are looking for a place to start with creating a strategic plan for your business, I recommend becoming a student of these teachers (or these companies) first.
+They will lead you to a whole new world of applicable tools and examples for your journey.